keptn/lifecycle-toolkit/docs/content/en/docs/migrate/strategy/_index.md

 Considerations:

-* KLT primarily operates on Workloads (each of which has its own CRD) and Keptn Applications, (each of which has its own CRD and is defined by the value of the `part-of` annotation to each Workload.
+* KLT primarily operates on Kubernetes Workload resources and Keptn Application resources that are activated and defined by annotations to each Workload.
-* Each Keptn Metrics and evaluation resource identifies the namespace to which it applies.
-  * If you want to share the Keptn Metrics and evaluation resources between a large number of workloads and applications, locate them all in the same namespace
-  * If you want to use different metrics and evaluation resources for different groups of workloads and applications, put each "group" in a separate namespace
+* `KeptnMetricProvider` resources need to be located in the same namespace as the associated `KeptnMetrics`.
+  But `KeptnEvaluationDefinition` resources
+  that are used for pre- and post-deployment can reference metrics from any namespace.
+  So you can create `KeptnMetrics` in a `keptn-lifecycle-toolkit` namespace and use those metrics in `KeptnEvaluationDefinition` resources from any namespace in the cluster.
 * Each `KeptnApp` resource identifies the namespace to which it belongs
   * If you configure multiple namespaces, you can have `KeptnApp` resources with the same name